SpencerTorres/react-route-props/README.md

 # react-route-props
-A react router route for passing props to the specified component.
+A react router route component for forwarding props to the specified component.